ncatlab/nlab-content/pages/238.md

   * created [[homeomorphism]] and [[local homeomorphism]] just to satisfy links

-  * added theorem about stalkwise characterization of epi/mono/isos of sheaves to [[stalk]]
+  * added theorem about stalkwise characterization of epi/mono/isos of sheaves to [[stalk]] and included an example

   * added a bit more to [[string structure]] (discussion of description in terms of class on total space, also some references, but very incomplete) - but still not done